-The vastly different physical properties of the various display technologies and types (e.g., LCDs, OLEDs, projectors, reflective, flexible, curved, etc.) make it very difficult to design equivalent characterization methods.
-Papers are solicited which propose and evaluate measurement methods for comparing the perceived performance between display technologies in similar applications in repeatable and understandable ways.
-Papers on characterization of phenomena such as motion artifacts and perceived daylight contrast, for example, which are strongly dependent on the display technology used, are welcome.
+Different physical and optical properties of various display technologies (e.g., LCDs, OLEDs, projectors, reflective, flexible, curved, etc.) make it difficult to design characterization methods that deliver consistent results across types.
+Papers are solicited which propose and evaluate measurement methods and resulting objective metrics for comparing the perceived performance among display technologies in similar applications in repeatable and understandable ways.
+Papers on the characterization of phenomena such as motion artifacts and perceived daylight contrast, for example, which are strongly dependent on display technology, are welcome.